Editorial Standards

 Lien Actions

-Ask for lien withdrawal, subordination, or discharge when you have legal or factual grounds, for example a paid balance that did not update, a refinance that benefits collection, or to sell property free of the lien with proceeds to the IRS.
+Ask for lien withdrawal, release, subordination, or discharge when you have legal or factual grounds, for example a paid balance that did not update, a refinance that benefits collection, or to sell property free of the lien with proceeds to the IRS.
 Appeals will weigh the facts with Collection Advisory.
 For office contacts, see Publication 4235.

 If You Disagree With Appeals